Matt Rahn: Northern Kentucky River Monsters

 In 2011, Rahn signed with the Northern Kentucky River Monsters of the Ultimate Indoor Football League.
 He was named 1st Team All-UIFL Offensive Lineman, while helping his team to an 11–3 regular season record.

 Cleveland Gladiators

 Rahn signed with the Cleveland Gladiators of the Arena Football League for the 2012 season.

 Omaha Beef

 Rahn signed with the Omaha Beef in the middle of the 2012 season.
 He then played the 2013 and 2014 seasons with them also.

 Sioux City Bandits

 Rahn played the 2015 and 2016 season with the Sioux City Bandits of Champions Indoor Football.
 On February 22, 2017, in late February Rahn was talked out of retirement and re-signed for the 2017 season.
 Rahn signed back with the Sioux City Bandits for the 2018 season, as the oldest player in the league helped his team to the Championship game while earning First Team CIF North honors.

 Coaching career

-Since 2020, Matt has been the acting head coach of the College of DuPage Chaparrals football team.
+Since 2020, Rahn has been the head football coach at his alma mater, the College of DuPage.
+He has led the DuPage Chaparrals to five consecutive NJCAA Division III National Football Championships, from 2021 to 2025.